Thistle: Scottish thistle

 Both the Order of the Thistle and the Scots Guards use the motto Nemo me impune lacessit, the motto of the House of Stuart and referring to the thistle's prickly nature.
 Pound coins with this motto and a thistle were minted in 1984, 1989, and 2014.
 The combination of thistle and motto first appeared on the bawbee issued by King Charles II.
 In 1826, the grant of arms to the new National Bank of Scotland stipulates that the shield be surrounded by thistles and "thistle" is used as the name of several Scottish football clubs.
-Since 1960, a stylised thistle (also representing the Scottish Saltire) has been the logo of the Scottish National Party.
+Since 1960, a stylised thistle, also representing the Scottish Saltire, has been the logo of the Scottish National Party.
+The thistle is also seen as the logo for Scottish Rugby.
+Many businesses in Scotland choose this symbol to represent their organization.

 Since 2013, a different stylised thistle, crowned with the Scottish crown, has been the emblem of Police Scotland, and had long featured in the arms of seven of the eight pre-2013 Scottish police services and constabularies, the sole exception being the Northern Constabulary.
 As part of the arms of the University of Edinburgh, the thistle appears together with a saltire on one of the escutcheons of the Mercat Cross in Edinburgh.
 The coat of arms and crest of Nova Scotia ("New Scotland"), briefly Scotland's colony, have since the 17th century featured thistles.

 Following his ascent to the English throne, King James VI of Scotland & I of England used a badge consisting of a Tudor rose "dimidiated" with a Scottish thistle and surmounted by a royal crown.

 As the floral emblem of Scotland it appears in the Royal Arms of the United Kingdom thereafter, and was included in the heraldry of various British institutions, such as the Badge of the Supreme Court of the United Kingdom alongside the Tudor rose, Northern Irish flax, and Welsh leek.
 This floral combination appears on the present issues of the one pound coin.
 Beside the Tudor rose and Irish shamrock the thistle appears on the badge of the Yeomen of the Guard and the arms of the Canada Company.
 Issues of the historical florin showed the same flora, later including a leek.

 The thistle is also used to symbolise connection with Scotland overseas.
 For example, in Canada, it is one of the four floral emblems on the flag of Montreal; in the US, Carnegie Mellon University features the thistle in its crest in honour of the Scottish heritage of its founder, Andrew Carnegie, and Annapolis, Maryland features the thistle in its flag and seal.
 The thistle is also the emblem of the Encyclopædia Britannica (which originated in Edinburgh, Scotland) and Jardine Matheson Holdings Limited (as the company was founded by two Scots).